In this tutorial, we will discuss, Python arrays and how they are different from the list. We will also cover some examples of Python arrays.

 Behind the code:

 In the above code, we imported the array module in our program, then using that array module we create an array containing elements [1,2,3,4].
-In the above example, we have given ‘d’ as a type code which represents the data type of the elements.
+In the above example, we have given ‘d’ as a type code that represents the data type of the elements.

 Array Type codes in Python: